rickardlindberg/rickardlindberg.me/writing/search-and-replace-in-vim/index.markdown

   100% accurate, and therefore I like to manually confirm each substitution.

-So the Vim script I have written for renames in a single file is basically just to help me type the substitute command I use most ofter faster.
+So the Vim script I have written for renames in a single file is basically just to help me type the substitute command I use most often faster.

 ## Across multiple files